 Other potential impact

 Given high numbers of legislative procedures entering into Trilogue, there is a public interest in the process as expressed by the inquiry of the EU Ombudsman.
-Depending on the decision of Business Owners it may result in a need to integrate some of the Trilogue Table versions into a publication system by any of the negotiation parties.
+Depending on the decision of Business Owners it may result in a need to integrate some of the Trilogue Table versions into publication systems by any of the negotiation parties.

 Benefits and costs analysis